necrosnake91/Tutorial_of_RNA_seq/README.md

 * Salmon_quants

 ### `slides`
 This folder contains the Rmd and html files for the slides and the cheatsheet.
-Follow this [link]() to visualize the Slides
+Follow this [link](https://github.com/necrosnake91/Tutorial_of_RNA_seq/blob/main/slides/Slides.html#1) to visualize the Slides.
+The cheatsheet is ubicated [here](https://github.com/necrosnake91/Tutorial_of_RNA_seq/blob/main/slides/Differential_expression_analysis_tutorial.html).

 ### `reference`
 The reference transcriptome downloaded from the [GENECODE](https://www.gencodegenes.org/human/) site is stored here in `fasta` format.